 - Cards that earn generic cash-back

-Each of these has their merits, so we’ve outlined and defined them below and recommended top cards in each category.
+Each of these has its merits, so we’ve outlined and defined them below and recommended top cards in each category.
 Use this information to guide your application decision when picking a credit card for your business.

 Note that these credit cards generally require a credit score of good to excellent to be approved, even if they’re used for your business.